Windows CMD Commands: Mastering the Command Prompt

 tzutil /l | more

 The ver command is a simple utility to show the operating system version.
-Use the command to find the exact version of the operating system:
+To display the OS version, enter:

 ver